Skip to main content

 2

 Click "Analyse & Generate".
-SystemDox sends your description to Claude, which extracts structured guardrail entries.
+SystemDox sends your description to Claude, which extracts structured check entries.
 Each entry includes:

 Title & category — e.g., "Ban direct Sentry imports" under imports